jdegand/link-sharing-app-backend/README.md

 - `SecurityConfig` route permissions
 - JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
 - Extend CRUD functionality.
 - `JwtService` may have problems in some methods since `username` is actually referring to a saved `email`.
-I think this a cause of some problems with `doFilter` implementation.
-I changed the validateToken method.
+I think this is a cause of some of the problems I am having refactoring the `JwtAuthFilter`.
 - UserService's `findById` method is not really necessary.
 Delete?
 - Use `record` for the DTOs?
 - Validation.
-Frontend validation is not to be trusted.
-Frontend validation is more for user experience.
+Frontend validation is for user experience and cannot be trusted.
 - Infinite loop when token is expired.
 - Having a separate refresh token may be unnecessary.
 You can just pass the expired token and if it is expired, you can generate a new one with the token's subject.